List of macroscelids

 Macroscelidea is an order of small mammals.
-Members of this order are called macroscelids, or elephant shrews.
+Members of this order are called macroscelids, or commonly as sengis or elephant shrews.
 They are exclusively found in Africa, in a variety of biomes from forests to deserts.
 They range in size from the Etendeka round-eared sengi, at 8 cm plus a 8 cm tail, to the grey-faced sengi, at 32 cm plus a 26 cm tail, and generally eat insects, other invertebrates, and plants.
-The only macroscelid species with an International Union for Conservation of Nature (IUCN) population estimate is the golden-rumped elephant shrew, listed as endangered with a population of around 13,000.
+The only macroscelid species with an International Union for Conservation of Nature (IUCN) population estimate is the golden-rumped sengi, listed as endangered with a population of around 13,000.

 The nineteen extant species of Macroscelidea are grouped into a single family, Macroscelididae, and are split between six genera.
 Dozens of extinct macroscelid species have been discovered, though due to ongoing research and discoveries the exact number and categorization is not fixed.